Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 - Add the cheese: Sprinkle your grated reduced-fat cheddar over the hot chips immediately.
 The heat from the potatoes should start to melt the cheese.
 If you want it extra melty, pop the plate under a hot grill for a minute or two.

-- Add the chicken: Pile the spicy pulled chicken on top of the cheesy chips.
+- Add the chicken: Pile the spicy pulled chicken onto the cheesy chips.

 - Drizzle and sprinkle: Drizzle over your creamy yoghurt dressing and your sweet chilli or BBQ sauce.
 Finish with a handful of sliced spring onions.